 Preparing for Online Zoom Lessons

 • If possible, connect to your router via an ethernet cable instead of relying on Wi-Fi.
-This isn’t always practical, but if your home has particularly thick walls or the Wi-Fi signal is weak, it is definitely worth investing in a cable.
-(You can buy a 10m cable for £5 – or a 70m cable for £20! – on Amazon.)
+This is especially important if your home has thick walls or a weak Wi-Fi signal by your piano.
+(You can buy a 20m cable for £20 on Amazon.)

-• For theory/aural lessons, using wired headphones will further optimise the learning experience, although for piano/clarinet lessons, depending on your setup, this can be slightly trickier to get right.
+• For theory/aural lessons, using wired headphones will further optimise the learning experience.
+This setup improves audio clarity.
+For piano/clarinet lessons, using wired headphones can be trickier depending on your setup.

-• For piano lessons, it is almost essential that the camera is pointing at the pupil’s hands on the keyboard, so a raised side-on view is best.
-Whilst it’s lovely to be able to see a pupil’s face when teaching them, it’s far more beneficial to be able to check fingering and posture.
+• For piano lessons, position the camera to show the pupil’s hands on the keyboard.
+A raised side-on view is best.
+While seeing the pupil’s face is nice, being able to check fingering and posture is more beneficial.

 • Login details for Zoom lessons are included on invoices, along with a link to the terms and conditions for taking online lessons with Jack.